battlecode/battlecode21/engine/README.md

 ```
 $ pip install --user -r requirements.txt
 ```

+(note: you may not need to do the above if you have already installed the `battlecode` package as per the previous instructions.)

 Then, you can directly run
 ```
-$ python3 main.py
+$ python3 main.py examplefuncsplayer
 ```

-This will also run the example bot in `examplefuncsplayer`.
-If you would like to run a different bot, simply change `examplefuncsplayer` to a different directory.
+This will also the example bot in `examplefuncsplayer` against itself.
+If you want to run two bots against each other you can do `python3 main.py arvidplayer exampelfuncsplayer`.